ayseatay/ayseataydsa210/README.md

 ## **6. Tools & Technologies**

 - **Programming Language**: Python
-- **Libraries**: pandas, numpy, matplotlib, seaborn, statsmodels
+- **Libraries**: pandas, matplotlib, seaborn
-- **APIs**: OpenWeatherMap (optional)
-- **Version Control**: GitHub for tracking progress

 ## **7. Conclusion**
 This study aims to provide insights into how academic stress influences cigarette consumption.
 By tracking personal data and analyzing trends, we can gain a better understanding of behavioral responses to stress.
-While the dataset has its limitations, it serves as a useful exploration of habit formation and stress management strategies.
+While the dataset has its limitations, these insights could contribute to a better understanding of how academic pressure influences behavior and could lead to the development of effective stress management strategies.
+Ultimately, this project highlights the importance of self-awareness in managing stress and making informed lifestyle choices.
+By leveraging data science methodologies, personal experiences can be transformed into meaningful insights that encourage healthier habits and improved well-being.